Customer Service Week

 - Host ready-to-use team-building activities.
 The Activities page includes activities for groups of all sizes, many support this years Customer Service Week theme.

 - Host theme days with coordinated activities, food, and costumes.
-Some of the most popular are Stress Relief Day, Company Colors Day, Pajama Day, 60s Day, and Service Champions™ Day.
+Some of the most popular are Stress Relief Day, Company Colors Day, Pajama Day, and 60s Day.

 - Create games based on popular TV shows such as Amazing Race, Jeopardy!, Cash Cab, and Survivor.